Come close, I have a secret to share with you …

 Where they are (location)

-How to do business with them (how to order, business hours, any special instructions)
+How to do business with them (how to order, business hours, special instructions, etc.)

 And, if they’re on their marketing game, they’ll also have a way to collect lead information (via an email newsletter optin form).

-I live in a small town and, unfortunately, many of the local businesses have nothing more than a facebook page whose last post was in November 2018.
+I’ve encountered many local businesses who have nothing more than a Facebook page whose last post was in November 2018.